-Because of privacy obligations, the report cannot fully convey the complexity and specifics of circumstances associations with cases that may appear similar in the brief narrative descriptions.
+Because of privacy obligations, the report cannot fully convey the complexity and specifics of circumstances associated with cases that may appear similar in the brief narrative descriptions.
 The report assigns complaints in general categories such as "Sexual misconduct," "dating violence," "domestic violence" and "stalking" that encompass broad ranges of behavior.

 The University's Title IX Committee continues to work collaboratively with other campus constituencies and has made concerted efforts to focus on training for students, administrators, faculty and staff and their responsibilities for reporting incidents of Sexual Misconduct, Dating and Domestic Violence, and Stalking.
-The current report presents information about two (2) complaints of sexual misconduct brought forward during the time period noted above.
+The current report presents information about four (4) complaints of sexual misconduct brought forward during the time period noted above.

-Summary of Sexual Misconduct, Dating and Domestic Violence, and Stalking Complaints:
+Summary of Sexual Misconduct.
+Dating and Domestic Violence. and Stalking Complaints:

-The statistical summary below includes all complaints of sexual misconduct brought forward within this reporting period (July 1, 2017 - June 30, 2018), regardless of when the alleged events occurred.
-The complaints of sexual misconduct are listed by the form/type of sexual misconduct per CSU Executive Order 1097.
+The statistical summary below includes all complaints of sexual misconduct brought forward within this reporting period (July 1, 2018 - June 30, 2019), regardless of when the alleged events occurred.
+The complaints of sexual misconduct are listed by the form/type of sexual misconduct per CSU Executive Order 1097, Revised march 29, 2019.
 The number of incidents reported in this report does not necessarily correspond with Cal Maritime's Annual Clery report.